Kay Coles James: Office of Personnel Management

+The Heritage Foundation

-On December 19, 2017, the Heritage Foundation, an influential conservative Washington, D.C.-based public policy research institute, announced that James would be its sixth president.
-She has served as a member of the Board of Trustees since 2005.
+On December 19, 2017, The Heritage Foundation, an influential conservative Washington, D.C.–based public policy research institute, announced that Coles James would be its sixth president.
+She had served as a member of the Board of Trustees since 2005.

-In 2018, she was nominated by President Trump to serve as one of two members of the Women's Suffrage Centennial Commission.
+In 2018, she was nominated by President Donald Trump to serve as one of two members of the Women's Suffrage Centennial Commission.

 In March 2019, she was appointed to the Advanced Technology External Advisory Council (ATEAC), which was set up by Google to advise on the ethical implications of Artificial Intelligence.
 Her appointment proved controversial, with some employees of Google protesting.
-On April 5, 2019, it was reported that Google had disbanded the ATEAC after more than 2,380 employees at Google signed a petition asking that James be removed from it.
-The petition signers stated that "James' positions on transgender and immigrant rights should have disqualified her from weighing in on AI ethics."
+On April 5, 2019, it was reported that Google had disbanded the ATEAC after more than 2,380 employees at Google signed a petition asking that Coles James be removed from it.
+The petition signers stated that "Coles James' positions on transgender and immigrant rights should have disqualified her from weighing in on AI ethics."

-James resigned from the Heritage Foundation in 2021.
+Coles James resigned from the Heritage Foundation in 2021.

+Secretary of the Commonwealth of Virginia

+Coles James later served as co-chair of Governor-elect Glenn Youngkin's transition steering committee and was appointed by Youngkin as secretary of the Commonwealth of Virginia in January 2022.
+She resigned in August 2023 to assume a leadership position for Youngkin's "Spirit of Virginia" PAC.

-Personal life and honors
+Personal life

-James is the mother of three grown children and the wife of Charles E. James, Sr., who was the Deputy Assistant Secretary of the Office of Federal Contract Compliance Programs from 2001 to 2009 during the administration of George W. Bush.
+Coles James is the mother of three adult children.
+Her husband is Charles E. James Sr., who was the deputy assistant secretary of the Office of Federal Contract Compliance Programs from 2001 to 2009 during the George W. Bush administration.

+Honors and awards

-In 2004, James was elected as a fellow of the National Academy of Public Administration.
+In 2004, Coles James was elected as a fellow of the National Academy of Public Administration.

-James was named one of the Library of Virginia's Virginia Women in History in 2018.
+Coles James was named one of the Library of Virginia's Virginia Women in History in 2018.

+Coles James is the recipient of several honorary degrees, including a Doctor of Laws Degree from Pepperdine University.
+Coles James is the recipient the University of Virginia's Publius Award for Public Service, and the Spirit of Democracy Award for Public Policy Leadership from the National Coalition on Black Civic Participation.